 Other visitors can receive cards that will allow them to use public access computers and databases while in the Library.
 We regret that we are unable to provide remote access to the databases to non-state employees.
 However, the Massachusetts Board of Library Commissioners offers access to a wide variety of databases to Massachusetts residents.
 In addition to databases offered by their home public libraries, Massachusetts residents are also eligible for Boston Public Library cards, which allow for access to a large selection of additional databases.

 Can I browse the library stacks to find what I need?

 The State Library is a closed-stacks library, which means that patrons are not permitted access to the stack areas where the majority of our materials are located.
-Our librarians are more than happy to retrieve any materials needed for research or other purposes.
+Please ask Library Reference Staff members to assist you in retrieving any materials you may need.

 What sort of computer, printer and scanner access does the library offer?
-Do you have wireless internet in the library?
+Do you have wireless?

 The library has several public access computers in Rooms 341 and 442 that provide access to the Internet and the Library’s databases, as well as Microsoft Office.
 These computers are connected to a printing workstation that allows for black and white printouts for $.20 ($.50 for color).
-We do not currently have a public scanner available.
+We do not have a public scanner.
 The Library offers wireless Internet access.

 What is the State Library's DSpace Digital Repository?